gabrielevierti/glyph/README.md

 ## Tile layouts

 **The G2 accepts four image containers per page.** This is a hardware limit.
-The Even Hub simulator will happily accept twelve, which means a layout can pass every test you run locally and fail on the glasses — worth knowing before you design around it.
+The Even Hub simulator will happily accept twelve, which means a layout can pass every test you run locally and fail on the glasses — worth knowing before you design around it (btw thanks to @lousisx over on Discord for pointing this put to me!)

 Four containers always cover 165,888 pixels between them, so you cannot buy diffing granularity by making tiles smaller.
 What you *can* choose is their **shape**, and shape decides how much of the screen a given change drags along with it.
 Tiles do not have to be the same size.